luispied/random-quotes/README.md

 This project was created in react to learn the use of Hooks.

-The idea is to fetch an API of Quotes and renders
+The idea is to fetch an API of Quotes and render a random quote

 ## Features